 When your child has a spinal condition, you want the best.
 That’s why the team at Dayton Children's pediatric spinal center is here to help.
 Learn how your child can receive the exceptional care they deserve.

-Orthopaedic specialists group scoliosis into types.
-Knowing the type of scoliosis helps health care providers treat it.
+Orthopedic specialists group scoliosis into a few different types.
+Knowing the type of scoliosis helps health care providers develop the most appropriate care plan:

 - Idiopathic scoliosis.
 This is the most common type of scoliosis.
 Kids can get it at any age, but most of the time it happens around puberty when a child goes through a growth spurt.
 Experts don't know exactly why this type of scoliosis develops, but it runs in some families.

 - Congenital scoliosis.
 This type of scoliosis happens when something goes wrong with the way some of the vertebrae developed while a baby was in the womb.
 The problem might not be noticed until a child goes through a growth spurt, usually around age 2 or between 8 and 13.